LHEEA/meshmagick/doc/install/install.rst

 .. warning::

-    Meshmagick is written in Python 2.7 only.
-So please ensure that you have a Python 2.7 distribution.
+    Meshmagick is compatible with both Python 2.7 as well as Python 3.
+However, the visualization tool using VTK might not be working properly with Python 3.

 Installing with conda
 ---------------------